BoBoiBoy The Movie: Reception

-Animonsta Studios targeted RM25 million (US$6 million) for this movie, with RM12-13 million (US$3–3.2 million) target for Malaysia and Brunei markets, and RM12-13 million (US$4–4.24 million) target for Indonesian market.After four days, the movie earned a very high value which is RM 3.5 million.
+Animonsta Studios targeted RM25 million (US$6 million) for this movie, with RM12-13 million (US$3–3.2 million) target for Malaysia and Brunei markets, and RM12-13 million (US$4–4.24 million) target for Indonesian market.
+After four days, the movie earned a very high value which is RM 3.5 million.
 After 11 days, this movie has made its name as the highest-grossing Malaysia animated movie, beating Geng: The Adventure Begins which grossed RM6.3 million, before being overtaken by Upin & Ipin: Keris Siamang Tunggal in 2019.
 The movie achieved their target after 17 days in Malaysia as they have collected RM13 million, exceeding their target for the Malaysian market.
 The movie was shown in Malaysian cinemas for 56 days.
 This movie received very positive reviews from audiences and critics alike.

 For the Indonesian market, the movie managed to earn more than 5 billion rupiahs (RM 1.48 million) after 12 days.

+Comic adaptation

+This movie has been adapted into comic titled BoBoiBoy: Sfera Kuasa.